-There are several paths to achieving a high-end Virtual Reality experience on a Mac.
+There are several paths to achieving a high-end virtual reality experience on a Mac.
 At present, the easiest and most reliable Mac-based VR system is built upon the Apple iMac Pro.
 We have also set up an excellent Virtual Reality system using the 2017 15″ MacBook Pro with Touch Bar.
 However, that laptop does not possess an internal graphics card strong enough to power a high-end VR headset and will always require an eGPU.
-And, while the iMac Pro requires an eGPU to power the VR headset today, its internal AMD Radeon Vega 56 or 64 is more than powerful enough to power Virtual Reality headsets and will not require an eGPU once Apple releases updated AMD graphics card drivers (which are rumored to be arriving with the next OS X High Sierra release).
+Conversely, with Apple’s recent release of updated AMD graphics card drivers for Boot Camp, the iMac Pro’s internal AMD Radeon Vega 56 or 64 is more than powerful enough to run all current virtual reality headsets effortlessly and does not require an eGPU.
 Therefore, if a simple but high-end Virtual Reality experience on a Mac is your goal, choose the Apple iMac Pro.

 Virtual Reality Headsets are just starting to become popular and several excellent models have recently come to market.
 While the HTC Vive is by far the most popular at present, we chose the new Samsung HMD Odyssey Windows Mixed Reality Headset with 2 Wireless Controllers for our high-end iMac Pro Virtual Reality System.
 Although the Vive worked well and has, by far, the most available stable software via SteamVR, the Samsung HMD has higher resolution, sporting dual 3.5″ AMOLED (1440×1600) displays that provide for an absolutely gorgeous image.
 The advanced display also serves to greatly reduce the “screen door effect” common to all other VR headsets currently available.
 Also, the Samsung HMD has built in motion tracking sensors, precluding the need to screw hardwired cube sensors onto your walls as is required by the Vive.
 Finally, while maintaining a solid feel, the HMD is significantly lighter than the HTC Vive, thereby lending itself to longer periods of use without inflicting the dreaded purple forehead badge of VR courage.
 In short, the Samsung HMD Odyssey is the best Virtual Reality Headset currently available.